Glemhel/cl-inno/README.md

 - Compression and quantization of gradient communication for reduced data transfer overhead;

 ## Future Plans:
-- Add advanced algorithms of compression and quantizatin of gradients communication;
+- Add advanced algorithms of compressions and quantizations of gradients communication;
 - Expand support for additional models and datasets;
 - Containerize training with Docker and automate training initialization on all connected devices;
 - Potential integration of theoretical resource balancing methods for optimal workload distribution;